Jobbik: Alliances

 Even though the far-right Hungarian Justice and Life Party (MIÉP) and Jobbik had publicly quarreled, the parties formed an electoral alliance for the 2006 national elections, the MIÉP–Jobbik Third Way Alliance of Parties.
 The alliance sought to win votes from the major conservative Fidesz party.

 However, the alliance won only 2.2% of the votes, and Jobbik largely withdrew from it.
 In 2009 the State Audit Office (ÁSZ) reported the alliance for grave breaches of accounting rules.
 Jobbik blamed MIÉP alone for the irregularities.

 Jobbik fought the 2010 and 2014 general elections without political allies.
-Recently, some left-wing intellectuals suggested a coalition between the left-liberal parties and Jobbik to challenge the Fidesz government; however Jobbik rejected the idea to cooperate with parties which they call "20th century powers".
+In 2016, there were rumours that some unnamed influential figures were considering a coalition between the left-liberal parties and Jobbik to challenge the Fidesz government; however Jobbik rejected the idea of cooperating with any other political party.
 Nevertheless, Gábor Vona said in an interview that "We will need several bridges ... to voters on the left, not to parties on the left.
 Jobbik offers a message, a program both to former leftist and former rightist voters."